BBieganowski/pymicrostructure/docs/contributing.md

 - Write clear, concise docstrings for all functions, classes, and modules.
 - Update the README.md file if necessary.

-Thank you for your contributions to microstructpy!
+Thank you for your contributions to pymicrostructure!
 Your efforts help make this project better for everyone.